 This type of doctor is especially prominent in small, rural communities where there may not be the funds, population, or facilities available to justify doctors who specialize in serving different ages.
 However, family practitioners can be found in urban and suburban settings as well.

 What does a Family Practitioner do?

 Family practitioners also participate in well-care visits with their patients.
 These are visits that the patient attends despite being in good health.
 For children, these visits consist of monitoring their growth and developmental milestones.
-For adults, the doctor will examine their weight to make sure it is at a healthy level, and may perform routine yearly tests - such as cholesterol tests and blood pressure readings - based on a person's age and other factors.
+For adults, the doctor will examine their weight to make sure it is at a healthy level, and may perform routine yearly tests - such as cholesterol tests, pap tests, and blood pressure readings - based on a person's age and other factors.
 Plus, the doctor will administer vaccines to those who need them.
 A family practitioner is usually the first doctor that someone will call when they are experiencing an illness or health problem.

 What is the workplace of a Family Practitioner like?